IT Security (MSc major specialization in the Computer Engineering program)

-The IT Security minor specialization introduces the main security problems of IT systems and the approaches, methods, and tools used to solve those problems.
+The IT Security major specialization introduces the main security problems of IT systems and the approaches, methods, and tools used to solve those problems.
 We put the emphasis on practical applications, while students also get familiar with the security analysis techniques and design principles through the analysis of different security solutions.
-Those who complete the IT Security minor specialization are able to identify security problems in practical IT systems, analyze and understand such problems, and design and develop appropriate security solutions.
+Those who complete the IT Security major specialization are able to identify security problems in practical IT systems, analyze and understand such problems, and design and develop appropriate security solutions.
 The students also learn when and how to apply cryptography to practical security problems.

 Information security is as much an economic problem as it is technical.
 Even given flawless cryptographic protocols and the availability of perfectly secure software, the misaligned economic incentives of different stakeholders in a system often result in a (very) sub-optimal security level.
 By guiding you through the jungle of asymmetric information, interdependent security, correlated risk and other concepts characteristic for system security, this elective course will enable you to make better decisions in risk management, security investment and policy design on a system level.
 Furthermore, the course touches upon the economic aspects of data privacy, an emerging area of interest for users and companies in the big data era.